 The Configuration tab displays the content of the configuration file.
 For basic setting, you do not have to edit the content of the file manually.
 Instead, use the particular Setup tab to configure the corresponding subsystem.
 For advanced setting, see List of Configuration Properties.

-The License tab lets you add/update, show or reload the license.
+The License tab lets you add, reload, show or remove the license.
 The type of the license determines what CloverDX Server's features are activated.

-The license is stored in the database; therefore, you should configure the database prior activating the Server with a license.
+The license can be stored in the database; therefore, you should configure the database prior activating the Server with a license.
 Otherwise, you will have to specify the license again.